arvigeus/AZ-204/Learning Path/Event Hub.md

 #### Read events from an Event Hubs

 In order to read events from an Event Hubs, you need to create an `EventHubConsumerClient` for a given consumer group.
 When an Event Hubs is created, it provides a default consumer group that can be used to get started with exploring Event Hubs.
-In our example, we'll focus on reading all events that have been published to the Event Hubs using an iterator.
+In our example, we focus on reading all events published to the Event Hubs using an iterator.

 :information_source: It is important to note that this approach to consuming is intended to improve the experience of exploring the Event Hubs client library and prototyping.
 It is recommended that it not be used in production scenarios.
 For production use, we recommend using the **[Event Processor Client](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/eventhub/Azure.Messaging.EventHubs.Processor)**, as it provides a more robust and performant experience.